All articles

 • Sobha — Known for construction quality, premium positioning

-• Tata Housing — Delivers, but premium pricing
+• Tata Housing — Delivers on time, but commands premium pricing

 • Raheja Developers — Multiple projects significantly delayed